dfinity/portal/docs/developer-docs/setup/deploy-mainnet.md

 title: Mainnet deployment
 ---

-# Deploying to the Internet Computer Mainnet
+# Deploying to the Internet Computer mainnet

 ## Overview